Algorithm: A special formula used by search engines to rank web pages in order of importance or relevance for a particular keyword search.

-Google My Business: A free tool that allows you to promote your business profile and business website on Google Search and Maps.
-With a Google My Business account, you connect with your customers, post photos and updates to your business profile, and see how customers are interacting with your business on Google.
+Google Business Profile: A free tool that allows you to promote your business profile and business website on Google Search and Maps.
+With a Google Business Profile account, you connect with your customers, post photos and updates to your business profile, and see how customers are interacting with your business on Google.

-Google My Business Audit: A tool in BrightLocal that audits and analyzes a Google My Business listing, producing one easy-to-read report that reveals ways you can optimize your listing in order to outrank the competition.
+Google Business Profile Audit: A tool in BrightLocal that audits and analyzes a Google Business Profile listing, producing one easy-to-read report that reveals ways you can optimize your listing in order to outrank the competition.

 Image Alt Tags: Alt Text is a method for adding a text description to an image.
 Search engines can't accurately read images all the time to determine their content reliably, so adding 'Alternative Text' lets you tell Google what the image is about.
 This is a useful way of reinforcing a web page's purpose and gives Google more relevant signals that have a positive impact on your SEO.
 Alt tags also add valuable information for low vision or blind screen reader users.
 Adding an image or a graphic to your content without using proper or empty alt tags can be extremely frustrating for people with visual impairments navigating your site through assistive technologies.